Extra-twisted connected sum G_2-manifolds: Examples of extra-twisted connected sums

 \section{Examples of extra-twisted connected sums}

-We now combine the preceding results to produce a number of examples of extra-twisted connected sums.
-Most of the examples are 2-connected, and their properties are summarised in Tables \ref{table:rk1pi4xtcs} and \ref{table:xtcs}.
+We now combine the preceding results to produce examples of extra-twisted connected sums.
+We select 50 convenient examples that illustrate some interesting phenomena.
+All but Example~\ref{ex:intersection} are 2-connected, and their properties are summarised in Tables \ref{table:rk1pi4xtcs} and \ref{table:xtcs}.
 In each case, we describe a configuration of the polarising lattices in terms of a push-out $W$ as described in Remark \ref{rmk:nikulin}, and deduce from Theorem \ref{thm:matching} that the given configuration is realised by some $\thet$-matching.